Apostille USA

 How long does embassy legalization take?

 Embassy legalization generally takes longer than apostille because it requires multiple authentication stages and embassy review.
+When asking how long does embassy legalization take, the answer varies by country.

 Why does legalization take longer?